Offers in: Electrical Engineering

 In recent years, electrification is irreversibly reaching the automotive world.
 Although almost all manufacturers have adopted the radial motor with drive shaft option, the possibility of introducing in-wheel motors to avoid additional mechanical systems is gradually being analyzed.

-The objective of the project is to analyze the state of the art of existing in-wheel motors.
+The goal of project is to analyze the state of the art of existing in-wheel motors.
 From there, a complete design of the motor will be carried out from the electromagnetic and thermal point of view, using finite elements.

 Academic supervisor: